Financial Aid

 3. Research who should fill out the FAFSA if parents are divorced, separated, or unmarried.

-4. Gather everything you need to file the form.
+4. Gather everything you need to fill out the form.
 Pro tip: use our FAFSA checklist.

 6. Double check your FAFSA for errors before submitting.